-The Physical Education for Individuals with Disabilities (PEID) Minor is about empowering people with disabilities through physical activity, sport, fitness, swimming and general movement.
+The Adapted Physical Activity (APA) Minor is about empowering people with disabilities through physical activity, sport, fitness, swimming and general movement.
 It focuses not only on children in schools, but the wide range of places and ages that people with disabilities might need adaptations or accommodations such as pools, fields, courts, classrooms, and fitness centers.

-The minor will improve your knowledge of how to adapt physical activities, exercises, games, sports, aquatics and wellness classroom activities.
-You will learn firsthand how to help children and young adults to safely, independently, and successfully participate in inclusive physical activity, physical education, recreation, or competitive sports.
+- This minor will improve your knowledge, experience, and confidence on of how to adapt physical activities, exercises, games, sports, aquatics and wellness activities for individuals with disabilities.
+You will learn firsthand how to instruct children and young adults to safely, independently, and successfully participate in inclusive physical activities, physical education, recreation, or competitive sports.

-Experience adapting physical activity for individuals with physical disabilities, autism spectrum disorders, Down syndrome, intellectual disabilities, and visual impairments.
+- Experience adapting physical activity for individuals with physical disabilities, autism spectrum disorders, intellectual disabilities (including Down syndrome), and visual impairments.

-All Health and Physical Education Teacher Certification majors who successfully complete the minor will have met the 'sitting requirements' for the National Certified Adapted Physical Educator (CAPE) Exam, given here at WCU.
+- All Health and Physical Education Teacher Certification majors who successfully complete the minor will have met the sitting requirements for the National Certified Adapted Physical Educator (CAPE) Exam, provided here at WCU.

-All majors are welcome!
-You do not need to be an Adapted PE minor nor have Formal Admission to Teacher Education in order to volunteer for the programs (only need Child Abuse, Criminal Background and FBI fingerprint clearances)
+- All majors are welcome!
+You do not need to be an Adapted Physical Activity minor, nor have Formal Admission to Teacher Education in order to volunteer for the programs.
+You only need to complete the required paperwork for each specific experiential learning experience.

-The minor is labor intensive, but the group of PEID minors is likened to a team or mini-family!
+- The minor is labor intensive, but the group of APA minors is likened to a team or mini-family!

-The curriculum for the PEID minor stresses learning in context.
+- The curriculum for the APA minor stresses learning in context.
 It mixes theoretical knowledge with hands-on application.
-PEID minors will work one-on-one as a performance coach to a student in a physical activity setting, lead small group lessons in adapted sport, physical activity and fitness, and will coach Special Olympians.
-In addition, they will participate in wheelchair sports such as Wheelchair Rugby, blind sports such as Goalball and Beep Baseball, and most importantly teach children and young adults the joy of physical activity participation in over seven different programs.
+APA minors will work one-on-one as a instructor/performance coach to a student in a physical activity setting, lead small group lessons in adapted sport, physical activity and fitness, and will coach Special Olympians.